MokhithraaJ/Chatbot/README.md

 * Verify your MongoDB cluster is accessible and the `Building_Rules` collection is populated.
 * If indexing hangs or fails, check your internet connection (embedding calls require network).
 * For any other errors, check console logs for stack traces.

 ---

-## 📋 Requirements

-See `requirements.txt` for the full list of Python dependencies.

----

-## 📄 License

-This project is licensed under the MIT License.

----